Saanich mayoral candidate says dispute between rival takes away from policy issues - Victoria News

 Documents obtained by the Saanich News appear to contradict this claim.

 Documents dated Sept.
 11, 2018 from the B.C.
-Registry Services show Atwell as one of three directors of the Capital Region Municipal Amalgamation Society as of June 15, 2013.
+Registry Services show Atwell as a director of the Capital Region Municipal Amalgamation Society as of June 15, 2013.
 The society incorporated on April 5, 2013 and held a general meeting on June 15, 2013.
 (According to B.C.
 Registry Services, this information is current as of Aug.
 17, 2018).

 James Anderson, a founding member of the society, acknowledged Atwell’s presence on the document.